Photo by Innerbody Research

 HerSolution is a female libido support supplement from the wellness company Leading Edge Health.
 Like VitaFLUX, it’s intended to help women and AFAB individuals with sexual dysfunction symptoms, like vaginal dryness, difficulty achieving orgasm, and low sex drive.

-This one-pill, once-a-day supplement may be more appealing to some who don’t wish to take six VitaFLUX capsules and also aren’t fans of the powdered alternative.
-However, as with all of the pills mentioned in this guide, the potential effects will take time to appear — anywhere from a few weeks to a couple of months.
+This one-pill, once-a-day supplement may be more appealing to some who don’t wish to take six VitaFLUX capsules.
+However, as with all of the supplements mentioned in this guide, the potential effects will take time to appear — anywhere from a few weeks to a couple of months.

 Photo by Innerbody Research

-Unlike the other options in our top picks, there’s a strange lack of transparency with some of the ingredients in HerSolution.
+Unlike the other options in our top picks, there’s a strange lack of transparency with some of the ingredients in the HerSolution supplement.
 On the Leading Edge Health website, the company lists the “HerSolution formula” as:

 This formula is further described as “a blend of herbals, amino acids, aphrodisiacs, and sexual nutrients.”
 We’re not entirely sure what a “sexual nutrient” is, but we do know that while the formula is, indeed, herbals and some other botanical ingredients used as aphrodisiacs, there aren’t any amino acids in HerSolution.
 Niacin (or nicotinic acid) can come from an amino acid, tryptophan, but it isn’t one itself — and that’s the closest thing we could find.31